 As we have documented many times in this blog, Packet Design is both a participant in, and supporter of open source initiatives.
-Notably, our SDN Management and Orchestration solution leverages open source SDN controllers to enable automated network configurations and intelligent provisioning of services.
+Notably, our SDN Analytics and Automation platform leverages open source SDN controllers to enable automated network configurations and intelligent provisioning of services.
 We are an active source code contributor to the OpenDaylight (ODL) project, and Neela Jacques, its Executive Director, keynoted at our Customer Symposium in Paris earlier this year.
 So I was interested to hear what others had to say on the topic.
 I had the opportunity during one breakout session that focused on the value of open source to network operators.

 While lower cost products may seem like the obvious benefit for network operators, Nicklas from Windstream said open source economics are not yet proven, although he acknowledged that they should help to increase competition and keep prices low.
 However, everyone agreed that the pace of innovation in a software-defined world is accelerated, best practices shared more easily, and duplication of effort minimized when open source projects deliver solutions that would otherwise be provided commercially.
 Vendors can bring products to market faster by leveraging open source for capabilities that do not require differentiation.
 To underscore this point, Cooney stated that Cisco is currently involved in more than twenty open source projects and wants to integrate open source with proprietary technology across all of its solutions.